manasa7958/Projects/ps6/Readme-ps6.md

 ### Extra Credit
 Anything special you did.
 This is required to earn bonus points.
+I made a sperate version of this program that uses words instead of characters.
+I created a new class (WordWriter.cpp and WordWriter.hpp) that recognizes the input file as words instead of a string of characters this time around.
+Then I had to create a WordTextWriter.cpp (similar to the TextWriter.cpp) which reads the user input, runs the program, and generates the desired output using k order and L length.
+This new program is very similar to the original TextWriter program but instead of storing the characters as std::string, here I had to write a std::istringstream function that will extract the words.
+Additionally, when generating the ouput unlike before the ouput can no longer be generated as a string but rather as separate words and in order to do that I had to convert the std::vector<std::string> into ostringstream.

 ## Acknowledgements
 List all sources of help including the instructor or TAs, classmates, and web pages.